-- They will be disclosed on all types of criminal record disclosure (basic, standard and enhanced).
+- Unspent convictions will come back on all levels of criminal record check (basic, standard and enhanced).

-- If asked, you will have to disclose them when applying for products and services, such as insurance, a mortgage or renting a house.
+- If asked, you will have to disclose unspent convictions them when applying for products and services, such as insurance, a mortgage or renting a house.

 - You could be prosecuted if you fail to disclose them when asked.

 Convictions that are spent

 - Spent convictions and cautions will not come back on a basic criminal record check.